dtg01100/query-runner/README.md

+What verbose mode shows:

+- Detection and configuration details (database type, driver's jar, classpath)
+- Whether a precompiled QueryRunner.class or cached compiled class is used
+- Java compilation invocation and cache operations
+- Java runtime invocation (classpath used)
+- Full SQL exception stack traces when errors occur

+Note: Debug/verbose mode will NOT print sensitive data such as DB passwords.
+The JDBC URL is masked in debug output if it contains a password parameter.
 # Generic Query Runner

 A universal JDBC query runner that auto-configures for multiple database types with support for various output formats.